bruno222/twilio-flex-insights-per-bpo/README.md

 This Flex Plugin shows how you can segregate the view of Flex Insights per BPO.

-It is better to follow the steps from the Post, as this plugin here is latest step you be working on.

 ## How to install and test locally

 Assuming you already have `twilio` cli, then: